-If you've ever looked at your Walmart store sales and noticed certain stores consistently underperforming — not because of demand, but because product simply isn't arriving — you've likely encountered a DC ordering gap.
+You're staring at your Walmart store sales and something's off.
+Certain stores keep underperforming — not because shoppers aren't buying, but because product isn't showing up.
+That's a DC ordering gap.

 What Exactly Is a DC Ordering Gap?

-A DC ordering gap occurs when a Walmart distribution center should be placing replenishment orders for your product but isn't.
+A DC ordering gap means a Walmart distribution center should be ordering your product but isn't.
 The store has demand.
 The item is authorized.
 The modular is set.
-But somewhere between the store's need and the DC's purchase order, the signal breaks down — and no product flows.
+But somewhere between what the store needs and what the DC orders, the signal breaks — and nothing flows.

-This is different from an out-of-stock at the store level.
-Out-of-stocks can happen for dozens of reasons: shelf capacity, backroom issues, store-level resets.
-A DC ordering gap is upstream of all that.
-It means the distribution center itself isn't ordering product to replenish the stores it serves.
+This isn't a store-level out-of-stock.
+Those happen for all sorts of reasons: shelf capacity, backroom chaos, resets.
+A DC ordering gap sits upstream of all that.
+The distribution center itself has stopped ordering product for the stores it serves.

 Why DC Ordering Gaps Happen

 Excess inventory flags.
-If a DC has more inventory than its replenishment model thinks it needs, the system may suppress new orders — even if downstream stores are running low.
-This often happens after a promotional period when leftover inventory inflates the DC's on-hand count.
+A DC has more inventory than its replenishment model thinks it needs, so the system kills new orders — even while downstream stores run low.
+This happens constantly after promotions when leftover inventory inflates the DC's on-hand count.

 Forecast misalignment.
-Walmart's replenishment engine uses demand forecasts to determine order quantities.
-If the forecast for your item is too low — because of seasonality shifts, data lags, or incorrect baselines — the system won't generate orders at the expected cadence.
+Walmart's replenishment engine runs on demand forecasts.
+If the forecast for your item is too low — seasonality shifts, data lags, bad baselines — the system won't generate orders at the right cadence.
+Simple as that.

 Item setup issues.
-New items or items transitioning between DCs can have gaps in their ordering profile.
-If the item isn't fully set up in a DC's system, orders won't flow even though stores in that DC's network are expecting product.
+New items or items moving between DCs can have gaps in their ordering profile.
+If the item isn't fully configured in a DC's system, orders won't flow even though stores in that network are waiting for product.

 Manual holds.
-Occasionally, Walmart merchandising or supply chain teams place manual holds on items — for quality reviews, packaging changes, or vendor compliance issues.
-These holds stop DC ordering without any visible alert to the supplier.
+Sometimes Walmart merchandising or supply chain teams put manual holds on items for quality reviews, packaging changes, or vendor compliance issues.
+These holds kill DC ordering with zero visibility to the supplier.

 MABD and lead time mismatches.
-If your Must Arrive By Date performance is poor, or if lead times in the system don't match reality, Walmart's ordering engine may reduce order frequency or quantity as a risk adjustment.
+Poor Must Arrive By Date performance or inaccurate lead times in the system give Walmart's ordering engine a reason to throttle your order frequency and quantity.

 The Real Cost of Ordering Gaps